keskival/universal-embodiment/benchmark.md

 Maybe we can make the embodiment grow as it eats herbs, and a goal would be to become longer.

+Let's make an even simpler version where the agents are already encoded as a sequence of agents and intents and observations.

 ## Stage 1 - Passive learning

 > "What are the laws of this world from my subjective experience?"